department-of-veterans-affairs/va.gov-team/products/health-care/checkin/sprints/sprint-goals.md

     - **Sub Goal: Integrate with claim_status endpoint for handling BTSSS API timeout**
         - ❗🟦 [[BE] Create new worker for travel claim status check to call claim_status api](https://github.com/department-of-veterans-affairs/va.gov-team/issues/84763)
         - ❗🟦 [[BE] Update travel claim submission worker to enqueue claim status job on BTSSS timeout](https://github.com/department-of-veterans-affairs/va.gov-team/issues/84765)
         - ❗🟦 [[BE] Monitor dashboard for more than one claim_status from BTSSS API](https://github.com/department-of-veterans-affairs/va.gov-team/issues/85391)
+        - Release (Let Lori know when)
     - **Sub Goal: Stand-alone Travel Application for OH Sites**
-        - 🟥 **UX schedule hand-off with team when wireframes and content are finalized and approved**
-        - 🟩 **FE Create tickets to finish this work**
+        - 🟪 [[PRODUCT] Run Test Cases for Functional & Regression Testing ](https://github.com/department-of-veterans-affairs/va.gov-team/issues/86427)
+        - Are there any other FE tickets?
 - **GOAL: Increase PCI Usability**
     - **Sub Goal: New Landing Page WITH OUT Upcoming Appointments**
         - 🟩 [Re-Add Vista Appointments to New Landing Pages for Pre-Check-in and Check-in ](https://github.com/department-of-veterans-affairs/va.gov-team/issues/86410)